nesi/nesi_jupyter_helpers/README.md

 - add a test for "--shared"
 - add tests for incompatible options
-- ensure container is isolated from user's site-package (if home folder is shared)
 - provide a better feedback about ipykernel installation in the container